How much does cyber insurance cost in 2024?

 • Loss of income

-This coverage can be compared to a professional liability insurance policy, in the sense that third-party cyber liability insurance can provide protection if you are being sued by another company for errors that you have made which have led to losses or damages to that company.
+This coverage can be compared to a professional liability insurance policy, in the sense that third-party cyber liability insurance can provide protection if another company is suing you for errors that you have made, which have led to losses or damages to that company.

 For example, if your law firm’s data security is compromised, and your law firm is accused of failing to prevent the data breach, third-party cyber liability insurance can pay legal fees, government penalties and fines, and settlements and judgments related to such claims.